跳到主要內容

 Founding Editor, Brain Stimulation, Medical University of South Carolina, USA

 Educated at Columbia, Oxford and Penn, Dr. Sackeim joined the Columbia University faculty in 1977, where he currently is Professor of Clinical Psychology in Psychiatry and Radiology.
+In 2024, he also joined the Department of Psychiatry and Behavioral Sciences, Medical University of South Carolina as an Adjunct Professor and this is his primary academic appointment.

 Dr. Sackeim served for 25 years as Chief of the Department of Biological Psychiatry at the New York State Psychiatric Institute at Columbia where he oversaw clinical research programs in mood disorders, schizophrenia, Alzheimer’s disease, Lyme disease, and suicide.
 Dr. Sackeim introduced functional brain imaging to the Columbia medical center in 1980 and has made seminal contributions to our understanding of the neurobiology of emotion and the pathophysiology of mood disorders.

-Dr. Sackeim was funded by the NIMH for 30 years for his research in ECT.
+Dr. Sackeim was funded by the NIMH for 30 years for his research in electroconvulsive therapy (ECT).
 This work revolutionized the practice of ECT world-wide, with innovations in treatment methods that markedly reduce adverse cognitive side effects, while preserving efficacy.
 This work also challenged the field’s fundamental understanding of ECT mechanisms by demonstrating that the efficacy of ECT is contingent on the current path and intensity of the electrical stimulus.

 Dr. Sackeim is the inventor of both Magnetic Seizure Therapy (MST) and Focal Electrically-Administered Seizure Therapy (FEAST), two new technologies that are currently undergoing international trials.